iancenry/vans-hire/readme.md

   //2.
 Because the string is a query string i can create a new instance of url search params and use .get() to access the value of the type param
 ```

+## 404 page
+- Helps give useful details if a user tries to access a path that doesn't exist in the site.
+Might happen due to outdates links or if user gets the link wrong
+- We can handle this with a `splat/catchall` route - in the path we use a universal/catchall selector which means that if there are no other routes listed use this route.